Shuchi211/Risk-Based-Bridge-Maintenance-Prioritization/README.md

   a.
 Address missing values, inconsistencies, and duplicates.
   b.
 Standardize column names and feature formats.
   c.
 Handle outliers in environmental and structural data.
-- GIS Integration (ArcGIS Application):
-  a.
-Imported bridge coordinate data (latitude/longitude) from the FHWA dataset into ArcGIS.
-  b.
-Ensured all spatial layers used a consistent Coordinate Reference System (CRS).
-  c.
-Integrated external geospatial datasets, including floodplain maps, seismic hazard zones, and traffic density layers.
-  d.
-Performed spatial joins to enrich each bridge record with environmental risk attributes.
-  e.
-Applied buffer analysis to assess the impact of surrounding infrastructure and environmental hazards.
-  f.
-Exported the enriched geospatial dataset for further EDA and machine learning analysis.

 2. Exploratory Data Analysis (EDA)
 - Analyze bridge condition ratings, traffic exposure, and environmental factors.